 Several studies have found that having bulimia puts a person at a higher risk of becoming a binge-drinker.
 Both disorders have similar symptoms such as stress and anxiety.

-Research has also suggested the some of the reasons someone develops an addiction to alcohol are similar to the reasons someone becomes bulimic.
+Research has also suggested some reasons someone develops an addiction to alcohol are similar to the reasons someone becomes bulimic.

 A depression diagnosis associated with either bulimia or alcoholism increases the chance of developing the other disorder.